 - 300 grams cherry tomatoes, halved

-- 4 cloves garlic, one clove chopped finely and the three others halved
+- 4 cloves garlic (2 cloves finely chopped and the others halved)

 - Extra virgin olive oil

 - Boil some water in a pot for the pasta.
 When it boils, add the salt.
 Cook the linguine following the number of minutes suggested in the box.

 - Meantime, over medium heat, sautè the garlic & chili in a saucepan with extra virgin olive oil.
 Add some chopped parsley, about 2 tablespoons.
 Add the mussels & clams.
 After tossing for a couple of minutes, add the octopus, squid, shrimp, tomatoes & parsley.